FairPy: A Toolkit for Evaluation of Prediction Biases and their Mitigation in Large Language Models: Bias Detection Metrics

 \subsection{WEAT Score}

 Word Embedding Association Test is a method proposed by \cite{caliskan2017semantics} and is effective in measuring the cosine similarity between contextualized embeddings generated by language models.
-WEAT score is computed by partitioning the sets of words into two classes, which generally represent the two binary classes such as Male and Female.
+WEAT score is computed by partitioning the sets of words into two classes.
 Let these be represented as M and F, the attribute classes.
 The target words are partitioned into two sets X and Y. The WEAT score for X and Y, with respect to M and F is given by the following equation

 where $m\epsilon M$ and $f\epsilon F$ and a refers to the association between the word and the classes.
 The effect size is given by